 🎯 Top Tip for Slicing Cabbage Steaks

 Make sure the cabbage steak slices are thick enough to flip.
-They should be 1 inch thick and no more than 1 ½ inches thick.
+They should be 1 inch thick and no more than 1 ยฝ inches thick.
 If they're too thin, they fall apart more easily.

-🔥 How to Make Cabbage Steaks Crispy
+🔥 Make CRISPY Roasted Cabbage Steaks

-First, I should be clear that only the cabbage steak surface directly in contact with the baking sheet will crisp up.
+Only the cabbage steak surface directly in contact with the baking sheet will crisp up.
 The remaining cabbage "meat" will be tender.

 - Arrange the steaks in a single layer on the baking sheet.